Pullup Negatives

 - Use a weight belt or dumbbell held between your knees or ankles to add additional weight to your negatives.

-- Select a weight that’s heavy enough so you can no longer complete 6 reps, but not so heavy where you cannot complete at least 3 for your first set.
+- Select a weight that’s heavy enough so you can no longer complete 6 reps, but not so heavy that you cannot complete at least 3 for your first set.

 - Once you can you can complete 6 reps for four complete sets with your selected weight, add additional weight.